-Discussion: The Descriptor Type field is one octet in length, taken to represent an unsigned binary number.
+Discussion: The Descriptor Type Field is one octet in length, taken to represent an unsigned binary number.
 The value defines the type of the Key Descriptor, which in turn defines how the Descriptor Body is used and interpreted.
 For 802.11 the Descriptor Type is 2.

-- 1. Allow the DUT to authenticate, associate, and successfully complete the 4-way Handshake. - 2.
-Instruct the TS to transmit multiple ICMP Echo Requests to the DUT. - 3.
+- 1. Instruct the TS to authenticate, associate, and successfully complete the 4-way Handshake with the DUT. - 2.
+Instruct the TS to transmit multiple ICMP Echo Requests to STA-E. - 3.
 Instruct the TS to transmit a deauthentication frame to the DUT. - 4.
 Observe transmissions from the DUT.